• Lorem ipsum

 Xylitol

 Xylitol is the only polyol whose sweetening power is equal to the sweetening power of sugar.
-This sugar substitute is obtained from the fibres of fruit and vegetables and has 40% fewer calories compared to regular sugar.
-It’s ideal for reducing the amount of sugar and calories in sweets, for example.
-Despite the natural origin of xylitol, it is mainly produced industrially nowadays due to its high cost.
+This sugar substitute is obtained from the fibers of vegetables and fruit or from the bark of birch trees.
+That is why xylitol is often called birch sugar.
+Xylitol provides 40% fewer calories compared to regular sugar and is widely used to reduce the sugar and calorie content in sweets.

 Mannitol